System on a chip: Intermodule communication

 SoCs comprise many execution units.
 These units must often send data and instructions back and forth.
 Because of this, all but the most trivial SoCs require communications subsystems.
 Originally, as with other microcomputer technologies, data bus architectures were used, but recently designs based on sparse intercommunication networks known as networks-on-chip (NoC) have risen to prominence and are forecast to overtake bus architectures for SoC design in the near future.

 Bus-based communication

 Historically, a shared global computer bus typically connected the different components, also called "blocks" of the SoC.
 A very common bus for SoC communications is ARM's royalty-free Advanced Microcontroller Bus Architecture (AMBA) standard.

 Direct memory access controllers route data directly between external interfaces and SoC memory, bypassing the CPU or control unit, thereby increasing the data throughput of the SoC.
 This is similar to some device drivers of peripherals on component-based multi-chip module PC architectures.

-Computer buses are limited in scalability, supporting only up to tens of cores (multicore) on a single chip.
 Wire delay is not scalable due to continued miniaturization, system performance does not scale with the number of cores attached, the SoC's operating frequency must decrease with each additional core attached for power to be sustainable, and long wires consume large amounts of electrical power.
 These challenges are prohibitive to supporting manycore systems on chip.